ucb-eecs151tapeout/eecs151t-labs/151t_lab_1a.md

 <img src="./Lab1a_assets/UTM_Summary.png" style="width: 40%; height: 40%">
 </p>

 9. If everything looks good, click "Save". **BUT DO NOT BOOT/CLICK THE PLAY BUTTON YOUR MACHINE AFTER SAVING.**
+> Note: Starting the machine immediately after creation could cause `wget` commands as part of Chipyard setup to fail when we set Chipyard up.
+Correcting this problem after Linux has been installed and setup can be quite a headache, so we'd rather deal with that here before the OS is fully installed.

 **(3) Edit VM Settings (Round 1: Before First Boot)**